primasio/wormhole/README.md

 Wormhole isolates Primas Token, or PST, from its users.
 Users of Wormhole won't need to know anything about PST.
 Instead, an independent token, or point, WORM, is used in the system.
-How WORMs are used in the system, how WORMs are distributed to Wormhole users, Can WORMs be traded on an exchange, all depend on Wormhole's decision and **CAN BE** changed at any time.
+How WORMs are used in the system, how WORMs are distributed to Wormhole users, can WORMs be traded on an exchange, all depend on Wormhole's decision and **CAN BE** changed at any time.

 Wormhole itself, however, needs to hold some amount of PSTs in its root account to use Primas API.